muxyz/website/index.md

 <div id="blurb">
 <h2>Abstract</h2>
-<p>Today's operating systems were built for humans to complete tasks and do work, later reshaped by the internet,
+<p>Today's operating systems were created for humans to complete tasks and do work, later reshaped by the internet,
 repurposed for entertainment, advertising and social networks.
-They were not built based around the way we live our lives or how we interact with people and the world around us.
+They were not built based on the way we live our lives or how we interact with people and the world around us.
 </p>